laravel/docs/container.md

     $api = $this->app->make(Transistor::class);

 If some of your class' dependencies are not resolvable via the container, you may inject them by passing them as an associative array into the `makeWith` method.
-For example, we may manually pass the `$id` constructor argument required by the `HelpSpot\API` service:
+For example, we may manually pass the `$id` constructor argument required by the `Transistor` service:

     use App\Services\Transistor;